 Izumo, the land where ancient and modern meet

-The land of the gods, Izumo Taisha Grand Shrine, seems to tower above as the symbol of Izumo.
+Izumo Taisha Grand Shrine seems to tower above as a symbol of Izumo, the land of the gods.
 With Mt.
 Yakumoyama in the background, this is a quiet place with a dignified air to it as the elegant shrine looms majestic.
 There is a sense that the things here are larger than life, and a solemn tension in this place.

 From the grandiose atmosphere of Izumo Taisha Grand Shrine, you can feel both of the existence of Great King of the Land (Okuninushi no Okami) and his generosity as the god of luck and wealth.

 Izumo Taisha Grand Shrine is full of massive things.
 The tremendous roof of the main shrine with its towering chigi (forked roof ornaments), life-size bronze statues of Okuninushi no Okami, and oshimenawa (straw rope marking ritual purity)…the list goes on.
 Even now, the main shrine still proudly takes first place as the largest in Japanese shrine architecture, and it is believed to have been twice its current height in the Heian period (794-1185), measuring up to 48 meters.